MerjaKreivi/Hate-Speech-Classification-Experiments/HS-data-generation/README.md

 Includes scripts to read, collect, and save textual data from YouTube comments and headlines.

 Collected data is printed out, and saved as SQL databases.

+## KORP Query -folder

+KORP_query-file in 'KORP Query'-folder includes query samples used for Suomi24 open dataframes in KORP API.